poult-lab/daily-word/english_words_ learning.md

 [n] For corporate customers, Homeplus will distribute additional vouchers to those purchasing over 5 million won worth of vouchers.

 "a printed piece of paper that can be used instead of money to pay for sth, or that allows you to pay less than the usual price of sth"

-11.freelance /ˈfriːlæns/

-[adj] In 1988, Chin worked as a freelance composer at the electronic music studio of the Technical University of Berlin, realizing seven works.

-"earning money by selling your work or services to several different organizations rather than being employed by one particular organization"